rjahanbakhshi/boost.taar/README.md

 - Other boost libraries like  Boost.ASIO, Boost.Beast, Boost.URL, and Boost.JSON,
 and Boost.system.
 - CMake 3.28 or a more recent version
+  - Note: Lower versions might also work but I'm not able to test that now.

 ### Quick Look